Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/about/overview.md

   - "/docs/about/overview/"
 ---

-## Boosted history
+## OUDS Web history

-"Orange Boosted with Bootstrap" (aka Boosted) is an Orange-branded version of Bootstrap framework.
+OUDS Web is an Orange-branded version of Bootstrap framework.

-In addition to the Orange brand recommendations compliance, **Boosted aims at bringing accessibility improvements** as well as some Orange-specific components and user interactions while complying with the framework standards.
-The components and samples included in Boosted are regularly enhanced with real-life projects feedbacks and components.
+In addition to the Orange brand recommendations compliance, **OUDS Web aims at bringing accessibility improvements** as well as some Orange-specific components and user interactions while complying with the framework standards.
+The components and samples included in OUDS Web are regularly enhanced with real-life projects feedbacks and components.

 Using a common core leverages **a unique brand experience** for our customers in all their interactions.

-Boosted can be used for all **responsive web projects** for Orange group —&nbsp;but other developers may also take advantage of the proposed accessibility improvements and additional components.
+OUDS Web can be used for all **responsive web projects** for Orange group —&nbsp;but other developers may also take advantage of the proposed accessibility improvements and additional components.

 ### Custom components

-Boosted ships with custom accessible components to suit specific needs:
+OUDS Web ships with custom accessible components to suit specific needs:

 - [Back to top]({{< docsref "/components/back-to-top" >}})
 - [Footer]({{< docsref "/components/footer" >}})